Neke, Isi-Uzo: Language and culture

+In the pre-colonial era, the people of Neke were known as fearsome warriors who had an economic stronghold on neighboring areas.

-The people of Neke speak a very distinct Igbo dialect caught between Enugu and Nsukka language dialects.
-The town people typically practice both traditional and Christian religion although Christianity has subjugated most of its traditional or ancestral practices.
-The two main denominations of Christianity in Neke are; The Anglican Church at St. Stephens and Catholic Church at St. Patrick's Parish.
+The people of Neke speak a very distinct dialect of Igbo, a mix of the Enugu and Nsukka dialects.

+The people typically practice both Christianity and traditional religions and, although Christianity has increasingly replaced many traditional or ancestral practices.
+The two main Christian churches in Neke are the Anglican Church at St. Stephens and Catholic Church at St. Patrick's Parish.

-The people of Neke celebrate some very important annual festivals such as Onwa-Asaa, Aju, Igwokoji, Ote Mgbereke, Igede and Okanga.
-These festivals are part of what makes the town unique in its own way.
-Essentially, each event represents a seasonal change as well as cultural and social bond that bring people together.
+The people of Neke celebrate annual festivals called Onwa-Asaa, Aju, Igwokoji, Ote Mgbereke, Igede, and Okanga.

-The popular traditional titles enjoyed by the people include the Oha and the Igwe.
-The Oha is headed by the eldest man in the community while Igwe is the royal father of the community.
+The community uses the traditional titles Oha and the Igwe.
+The Oha the eldest man in the community while Igwe is the royal father of the community.

+Each village within Neke worships a different ancestral god.
+Ishienu has Akpasuru, Akpani has Egu-Amagu ukaduucho, Umu-Ugwu had Edeawogu nwa-ngwere, Umu-Egwu has Omegu-Omaru Umu-Eji, and Obeguabo had Otu nkpume obegabo.

 Economy

-A majority of the local population of Neke are farmers for the town is blessed with fertile lands.
-The major food crops produced include Yam, Palm Oil and Cassava.
-These crops after harvest are sold at the two main markets; Nkwo and Ore Markets.
+A majority of the local population of Neke are farmers.
+Neke’s major crops are yam, palm oil and cassava, which are sold at the two main markets: Nkwo and Ore.
 The Nkwo market is the most popular due to its location at the town center.